brackeen/glfm/README.md

 **What are the `glfmAsset*` functions for?
 Doesn't `stdio` work?**

-Android's assets are locally stored in a compressed file (the APK) that can't be accessed via regular `stdio` functions.
-The `glfmAsset*` functions use NDK's proprietary assets API on Android, and `stdio` on iOS.
+The `stdio` functions work fine on iOS and Emscripten, but Android's assets are stored in a compressed file (the APK) that can only be accessed via a proprietary API.
+The `glfmAsset*` functions use NDK's proprietary assets API on Android, and `stdio` on iOS and Emscripten.

 ## License
 [ZLIB](http://en.wikipedia.org/wiki/Zlib_License)